 Q. How can I apply for a fee waiver?

 A. Please visit http://www.american.edu/ocl/orientation/feewaiver.cfm and fill out the brief form.
 We will then share the requests with our financial aid office who makes the decision based on your level of financial need.
-We share requests with financial aid on a weekly basis to review and then follow up with students to let them know about is their waiver was granted or not.
-Please note this only covered student program fees.
+We share requests with financial aid on a weekly basis to review and then follow up with students to let them know about if their waiver was granted or not.
+Please note this waiver only covers student program fees.

 Q. What are the Eagle Summit Housing Rates?

 A. There are early arrival options in the registration system for students and parents.
-You may go in anytime up to 5 days prior to your session to add an early arrival.
+You may go into your orientation registration anytime up to 5 days prior to your session to add an early arrival.

 Q. Where do students and parents/guests stay during Eagle Summit?

-Q. If Student attends an Eagle Summit Orientation in June or July, what day should they arrive at AU for Welcome Week?
+Q. If a student attends an Eagle Summit Orientation in June or July, what day should they arrive at AU for Welcome Week?